 Project Aim and Supporting Objectives

 The specific aim of the DNP project is to implement a face-to-face CBT program for adults diagnosed with depression at the practicum site.
 Implementing the program is expected to reduce the gaps in access to treatment, resulting in improved outcomes for patients receiving services at the practice site (Goodwin et al., 2022; Li et al., 2022).
-In this regard, the project will seek to fulfill the following objectives to a) train nurses at the practicum site on CBT based on the Hertfordshire Partnership University NHS Foundation (HPFT) CBT Skills Workbook within a week, b) incorporate face-to-face CBT for adults with depression, and c) reduce the severity of depressive symptoms by at least a 5-point margin as measured using PHQ-9 within 10 weeks (Appendix B).
+In this regard, the project will seek to fulfill the following objectives to a) train nurses at the practicum site on CBT based on the Hertfordshire Partnership University NHS Foundation (HPFT) CBT Skills Workbook within a week, b) incorporate face-to-face CBT for adults with depression, and c) reduce the severity of depressive symptoms by at least a 5-point margin as measured using PHQ-9 within 10 week.s (Appendix B).

 Practice Question

-“The following practice question will serve as the basis for the DNP practice change project:”: For Adults diagnosed with depression in a mental health clinic, does implementing nurse-led face-to-face Cognitive Behavioral Therapy compared to the current practice impact PHQ-9 scores over 10 weeks?
+The following practice question will serve as the basis for the DNP practice change project: For Adults diagnosed with depression in a mental health clinic, does implementing nurse-led face-to-face Cognitive Behavioral Therapy compared to the current practice impact PHQ-9 scores over 10 weeks?

 Research Synthesis and Evidence-Based Intervention